'Arrogant and disrespectful': Iwi shocked to find illegal campsites at Lake Waikaremoana

 "They need to be respectful and understand there are standards here.

-"It just says we have a lot of work to do to remind people that by their behaviour they're not doing anything good for the land or nature," Kruger said.
+"It just says we have a lot of work to do to remind people that by their behaviour they're not doing anything good for the land or nature."

 Freedom camping and felling of trees were not allowed without permission and visitors to the lake were instead urged to use one of the 76 huts or 14 campsites, which were in the process of being upgraded, Kruger said.